Joc Pederson Player Props: Giants vs. Pirates

-Joc Pederson is back in action for the San Francisco Giants against Rich Hill and the Pittsburgh PiratesJuly 14 at 7:05 PM ET.
+The San Francisco Giants, including Joc Pederson (.192 slugging percentage in past 10 games, including no homers), take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at PNC Park, Saturday at 7:05 PM ET.

-In his most recent action (on July 9 against the Rockies) he went 0-for-1.
+In his most recent game he had a hitless performance (0-for-2) against the Pirates.

 Joc Pederson Game Info & Props vs. the Pirates